CSIRO-enviro-informatics/magda-config-kn/README.md

 ```bash
 helm upgrade magda-kn deploy/charts/kn --wait --namespace kn --timeout 30000 --install -f deploy/minikube.yaml --devel
 ```

+**Please note: --namespace paremeter need to be same as the one you supplied to `create-secrets` tool.
+If you picked a different namespace rather than `kn`, you need to adjust the command above accordingly.**

 This will take a while for it to get everything set up.
 If you want to watch progress, run `kubectl get pods -w` in another terminal.